VIDA-NYU/GDPFinder/README.md

 ## For the supervised approach:

-/notebooks/supervised_approach.ipynb contains data (census and satellite imagery) preparation and analysis.
+notebooks/supervised_approach.ipynb contains data (census and satellite imagery) preparation and analysis.

-/saved_models/[metric]/[metric]_saved_model_info.txt contain information about the model runs saved in the directory.

 ### Example usage to train a model:
-nohup python -u scripts/supervised_training.py --metric ['density', 'mhi', or 'ed'] --imagetype ['patches' or 'resized']
+nohup python -u scripts/supervised_training.py --metric 'density' --imagetype 'resized' --newwidth 1234 --newheight 1234

-If images are to be resized, specify additional integer parameters --newwidth and --newheight
-Optional argument --fconly, defaults to True to train only fully-connected layers.
-False trains FC then all layers.
-Optional arguement --batchsize, defaults to 8
+See supervised_training.py for more details on the arguements and training process.

+In supervised_approach.ipynb and supervised_training.py, the dataset is generated from scripts/create_dataset.py and the model from scripts/supervised_models.py